aalteirac/composite/readme.md

-A Qlik Sense Extension to arrange Master Items in a composite object.
+A Qlik Sense Extension idea to arrange Master Items in a composite object.
 It allows overlap, pixel perfect positioning in the container.

 Overview: